Introduction

 Delete a global dynamic completion

-This will delete the completion for the container
+This will delete the completion for the container variable that applies to all commands.

 intelli-shell completion delete container